-Vice President and Associate Provost for Undergraduate Affairs
+Vice President and Associate Provost for Undergraduate Education

 Rev. Daniel G. Groody, C.S.C., Associate Professor of Theology and Global Affairs